Pioneer/Premier Aces

 left the band and eventually joined The Trident Showband

-seen Houston Wells sign a deal with Rollercoaster Records
+seen Houston sign a deal with Rollercoaster Records

-as well as other session musicians have been recorded in New
+as well as other session musicians had been recorded in New

 Both original songs as well as covers of many classic